microsoft/DeepSpeed/README.md

 * Train/Inference dense or sparse models with billions or trillions of parameters
 * Achieve excellent system throughput and efficiently scale to thousands of GPUs
 * Train/Inference on resource constrained GPU systems
-* Achieve unprecedented low latency and high thoughput for inference
+* Achieve unprecedented low latency and high throughput for inference
 * Achieve extreme compression for an unparalleled inference latency and model size reduction with low costs

 ---